zxvv/dehydrated-godaddy-dns-01/README.md

 ```

 Due to limitations of the Godaddy API, it is not feasible for
-this hook to remove the "_acme-challenge" TXT records from the
+a shell script to remove the "_acme-challenge" TXT records from the
-DNS zone file, unless it imposed additional installation
+DNS zone file -- at least, not without requiring additional installation
 dependencies.
 For this reason, during cleanup, this script sets
 the TXT value of the "_acme-challenge" records to "delete-me",
 to identify them for later cleanup.

 ### Resources:
 + dehydrated: https://github.com/lukas2511/dehydrated